-There are two Learning Assistants and one Teacher that hold the 'First Aid at Work' qualification.
-Most Learning Assistants and Learning Support Assistants hold the Paediatric First Aid qualification as well as a Teacher.
+There are two Learning Assistants and two Teachers that hold the 'First Aid at Work' qualification.
+Most Learning Assistants and Learning Support Assistants hold the Paediatric First Aid qualification as well as a Teachers.
 First aiders attend retraining courses as required and new Learning Assistants are sent on training courses as soon as possible.
-Certificates are kept in a book in the medical cupboard.
 A central electronic record is held in the School Office.